1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 -  **Read/write access to the controller:**
    `#define DEFAULT_FLAG FL_SW_CTL_RONLY`
    By default, only read-access to the controller of the heating system is granted for the BSB-LAN adapter.
 If you want to make all parameters writeable / settable, then you can adjust this setting within the webinterface of BSB-LAN (menu "settings").
+   *Note for Mega-user:*
+   The possibility to configure BSB-LAN via the webinterface doesn't exist within the usage of the Mega 2560, because the module WEBCONFIG can't be compiled and used due to the limited memory of the Mega.
+In this case you still have to grant write access by setting the flag '0': `#define DEFAULT_FLAG 0`

 ---